supermuesli/ask/README.md

 $python ask.py "how to concatenate strings in python"

-returns the highest voted accepted answer of the best fitting question
+prints the highest voted accepted answer of the best fitting question